 Reset phase – HQs that were flipped to Alter Turn Order are now flipped back.

-Activation: Movement, Bombardment, Rally
+Activation: Movement, Bombardment, Recovery

 How to move – A unit moves in the direction it is facing as far as 1 movement chain (or stick) of its type; foot or mounted.
 It may move in echelon (diagonally) up to 45 degrees maintaining its same facing.
 It may change its facing once for free, or a second time by subtracting 1/3 of its total movement allowance.
 If it moves entirely without entering any terrain features it may move one full move, if it enters any terrain features it may only move 2/3.

 It does not matter if the unit moves through a single patch of woods, or through woods, hills, and streams, it moves 2/3 instead of a full move.
+It is sometimes easier to imagine that units always move 2/3 unless they remain entirely in clear terrain when they can move 3/3.
+Of course, you still pay another third for other non-terrain reasons (consult the chart on the back of the rule book).

 How to have Combat